hmlongco/Factory/README.md

 1. Resolver requires pre-registration of all services up front.
 2. Resolver uses type inference to dynamically find and return registered services from a container.

 The first drawback is relatively minor.
-While preregistration could lead to a performance hit on application launch, in practice the process is usually quick and not normally noticable.
+While preregistration could lead to a performance hit on application launch, in practice the process is usually quick and not normally noticeable.

 No, it’s the second one that’s somewhat more problematic.